bhserna/first_or_last_per_user/README.md

 # First or last per user with ruby on rails

-Have you ever needed to get the most recent record for each user in rails, but didn't know how to do it without using map?
+Have you ever needed to get the most recent post for each user in rails, but didn't know how to do it without using map?

+Or maybe something similar like:

+- The first or last comment for each post
+- The first or last payment for each customer
+- The first or last review for each customer

 Here is an example of a simple way to do it when you can use the `id` column to sort the records.